sinzek/playlist-convertinator-9000/README.md

 # Playlist Convertinator 9000

-### This website converts Apple Music playlists to YouTube Music playlists.
+### This website will convert Spotify playlists to YouTube Music playlists and vice versa

-> Eventually, I plan to add support to convert from YT Music -> Apple Music and potentially other music streaming platforms in the future
+> Eventually, I plan to add support for other music streaming platforms in the future

 #### Technologies: